katerinamakri/XE.gr/README.md

-# ΧΕ - Xrisi Efkeria
+# ΧΕ - Xrysi Eukairia
 The assignment is writtern using ReactJS.

 ## Prequisites